rashid-m/corbettmaths/specs/finality_pbft.md

 ## Goal
 *	Safety: block is proposed by a correctness validator and all validator agree on it
 *	Liveness: all correctness validators decide finality block
-*	Progressive: validators keep producing & adding new blocks into chain
+*	Non-blocking: validators keep producing & adding new blocks into chain if more than 2/3 correct  are working
 ## PBFT in general
 ![Picture1](https://user-images.githubusercontent.com/37530661/67836086-3d724380-fb1e-11e9-9b89-6576cdff1060.png)
 PROPOSE PHASE